qctrl/back-end-challenge/.github/README.md

 ### Background

 At Q-CTRL, we use a suite of microservices to support our products.
-Typically, these microservices are written using a Python web framework and expose a [GraphQL](https://graphql.org/) API so clients and other services can communicate with it.
+Typically, these microservices are written using a Python web framework and expose a [GraphQL](https://graphql.org/) API so clients and other services can communicate with them.

 ### Requirements